blankyet/gql-in-python/README.md

     return query
 ```

-well while library even supports variables, be it python or grapqhl and fragments it still lacks many features. dont use it in production
+The library technically supports variables (both Python and GraphQL style) and fragments, but it still lacks many features.

+Dont use it in production.

 # todo:
 - Add pretty-print